 How should all the people work together?
 It’s best to make the team part of the process planning and implementation.
 If you’re not sure whether your editors will be happy with a configuration, share your plans and ask them.
 Also, gathering feedback from stakeholders in your company greatly affects the outcome.

 SafeLife's content is either part of a campaign or it's permanent content that's typically informative only.
 Whether the content items are created by the editors themselves or by Lisa, the Content Manager, she will fill in due dates so that the editors know when they need to finish composing them.

 During every week's staff meetings, Lisa divides work among editors and they assign themselves as contributors.
 They can see items assigned to them when navigating to the Your content tab in Home on the Assigned to you tab.

 When the editor needs any help during composing their item, they create a task for another editor.
 At this point, the tagged editor will get a notification email.
 If they don't want to check their mailbox for tasks, they can get a quick overview when they can navigate to Your content tab in Home and see on the Your tasks tab what tasks have been assigned to them.

 To keep the communication flowing, Lisa helps her team stay in the loop by nudging editors into commenting and making suggestions.
 She uses them herself when reviewing content but they are also useful for checking each other's work or when they need to sync.
 Apart from the comments and suggestions, they can compare the current version of the item to a previous one.

-Before publishing it, Lisa wants to see what the respective piece of content will look like on the website.
-This can be accomplished by checking its preview.
+Before publishing it, Lisa wants to see what her content looks like on the website.
+She can quickly do so by checking its preview.

 This was an example of how roles, workflow, regional content, and the content process can help you and your colleagues collaborate more easily on producing content.
 You can build upon the example shown here and tweak them to suit your own production flow.